Meromorphic open-string vertex algebras and modules over two-dimensional orientable space forms

+This paper studies the example of MOSVAs and modules over two-dimensional orientable space forms, i.e., two-dimensional Riemannian manifolds that are complete, connected, orientable, and with constant curvature $K\neq 0$.
+The organization and results are as follows,

-In Section 2, we briefly review the previously known results in \cite{H-MOSVA} and \cite{H-MOSVA-Riemann}.
-The axioms for the MOSVA and modules are slightly modified using the results in \cite{Q-Mod} in order to make it easier to verify.
+In Section 2, we briefly review the previously known results in [H1] and [H2].
+The axioms for the MOSVA and modules are slightly modified using the results in [Q1] to make it easier to verify.

-In Section 3, we write down explicitly the parallel sections of related vector bundles.
-With this information from geometry, we give a basis of the MOSVA associated with $M$ constructed in \cite{H-MOSVA-Riemann} and compute its graded dimension.
+In Section 3, we determine a basis for the MOSVA.
+We study the holonomy groups of all the bundles involved in Huang's construction.
+Then we write down the parallel sections, use them to determine a basis explicitly for the MOSVA, and compute its graded dimension.